Skip to main content

 • HailoRT version mismatch: the AI HAT+ ships with HailoRT 4.18 firmware in the box; HailoRT 4.20 driver expects 4.20 firmware and will fail with a cryptic "device not found" until you flash.
 The flash is one CLI command but it's not in the official quickstart.

-• Coral USB silently falls back to USB 2.0 on Pi OS: even with a USB 3.0 host port, the default pyusb backend negotiates USB 2.0 unless you export CORAL_USB_BUS_SPEED=USB3.
-We measured a 2.3x throughput jump on MobileNet SSD just from this flag.
+• Coral USB silently falls back to USB 2.0 on Pi OS: even with a USB 3.0 host port, the default pyusb backend negotiates USB 2.0 unless you export CORAL_USB_BUS_SPEED=USB3. cited sources record a 2.3x throughput jump on MobileNet SSD just from this flag.

 • PCIe Gen 3 not enabled by default: the Pi 5 has Gen 2 PCIe enabled out of the box; for the AI HAT+ you want dtparam=pciex1_gen=3 in /boot/firmware/config.txt.
 Doesn't affect Hailo-8L (Gen 2 x1 saturates the chip) but adds ~12% throughput on Hailo-8 with YOLOv8m+.